jj-for-everyone/jj-for-everyone.github.io/src/merge.md

 </pre>

 Interesting!
-The two parents of the new merge commit are easily visible in the commit graph.
+The two parents of the new revisions are easily visible in the revision graph.
-You can confirm that this new commit contains both changes from Alice and Bob:
+You can confirm that this new revision contains both changes from Alice and Bob:

 ```sh
 cat README.md